haithamshahin333/aro-devops-labs/README.md

 ## Lab 10: Git Workflow with Container Governance

 Pre-reqs:

   - Ensure that you've completed the ACR Integration from Lab 9

+References:

+  -

 ### Update Build Workflow with Base Image